Upper Mustang-Phu Valley Traverse Via Saribung La: Day 2 – Kagbeni To Chele

 A splash of green farmland north of Tangbe

 A bit to the north of Tangbe was our lunchtime destination – Chhuksang.
-It is the thin sliver of green you see the dead center in the image below.
+It is the thin sliver of green you see in the dead center in the image below.
 You can also see the road we walked along to get there.

 walkers on the road to Chhuksang from Tangbe